 What is a landlord property inspection?

-Periodic inspections are typically conducted on a quarterly basis but are often reduced to every six months once landlords are confident that the tenants are looking after the property.
-Carrying out an inspection one month before the end of a tenancy can useful as it allows landlords to identify any issues that may occur at check-out and gives tenants a chance to address them and avoid deductions from their deposit.
+Carrying out an inspection one month before the end of a tenancy as well as on the final day can be useful as it allows landlords to identify any issues that may occur at check-out and gives tenants a chance to address them and avoid deductions from their deposit.

 Damp and mould

-This can be quite dangerous and is easily overlooked by tenants.
-It is also easier to deal with damp and mould if you spot the problem early.
+This can be quite dangerous and is easily overlooked.
+It is also easier to deal with dampness and mould if you spot the problem early.

 Check around windows and sinks and pay particular attention to rooms prone to moisture, such as the kitchen and bathrooms.
 Make sure that any extractor fans are working.